heptarch/heptarch.github.io/projects.md

 forefront of their field of scientific interest".

 The research-development division of labour was only one of a number of concentric layers of deployment, including systems engineering, facilities development, and operations, which you can read more about in Kelly's lecture.
-But Bell's structural policies really only imposed boundary conditions;
+It's clear that Bell put a tremendous amount of effort int But Bell's structural policies really only imposed boundary conditions;
 inside, research evolved according to a differential equation set by the director.